SBC-Utrecht/pytom-match-pick/docs/tutorials/Tutorial.md

 pytom_extract_candidates.py \
  -j results_60S/tomo200528_107_job.json \
  -n 200 \
- -r 5 \
  --tophat-filter
 ```

 Running the extraction with this option, produces a second plot that
 can be inspected in the folder (`results_60S/tomo200528_107_tophat_filter.svg`).
 The
-number of annotations went down from 121 to 69, so we definitely lost some hits.
+number of annotations went down from 108 to 69, so we definitely lost some hits.

 <figure markdown="span">
   ![part1_roc](images/2_tomo200528_107_slice101_blik_tophat.png){ width="400" }